phonedotcom/API-SDK-ruby/docs/QueuesApi.md

 # **delete_account_queue**
-> DeleteQueue delete_account_queue(account_id, queue_id)
+> DeleteEntry delete_account_queue(account_id, queue_id)

-Delete a queue
+Delete a queue.

-This service a queue from the account.
-For more information on queue properties, see Account Queues.
+Delete a queue.
+See Account Queues for more info on the properties.

 ### Example
 ```ruby